sveawebpay/php-checkout/README.md

 and run command ` composer update ` in the console

 #### 1.2 Ftp
 Upload the src folder to you project server.
-Inlude the autoload.php file into your integration file.
+Include the autoload.php file into your integration file.

 ### 2 Create a Connector
 You use a connector object as parameter when creating a CheckoutClient request.